Camp Rio is excited to offer summer overnight camp for children ages 5 -14.

 Camp RIO’s facilities are unusually outstanding for camps, we think.
 Located on the grounds is an 11-acre resaca.
 Natural ebony, giant palm trees, and various oaks are abundant, as is native wildlife.

-We now have two soccer fields, a state of the art outdoor pavilion and basketball court, football field, and a competition-size archery and riflery range.
+We now have two soccer fields, a state-of-the-art outdoor pavilion and basketball court, a football field, and a competition-size archery and riflery range.

 The riflery and archery ranges are well situated for safety.
 Camp RIO is designed for providing the best in camping, and the ownership, along with the year-round staff, continually strives to provide the best program and facilities for the campers.

 Gourmet country cuisine served family-style in a comfortable dining hall, and covered picnic areas give campers the family experience while away from home.
 The magic of cooking over an open fire has not been lost as we still cookout once a week.

 Sending your child to camp for the first time can be very difficult and stressful for everyone.
 So to help ease the transition, we compiled these tips and techniques to help with the adjustment.
 We hope they will help you and your child prepare to embark on the adventure of a lifetime (even if you are both a little nervous about it!)